StackVista/stackstate-docs/stackpacks/integrations/kubernetes_new.md

 ## Overview

-The Kubernetes StackPack is used to create a near real-time synchronization of topology and associated internal services from a Kubernetes cluster to StackState.
+The Kubernetes integration is used to create a near real-time synchronization of topology and associated internal services from a Kubernetes cluster to StackState.
 This StackPack allows monitoring of the following:

 * Workloads
 * Nodes, pods, containers and services

 ![Data flow](/.gitbook/assets/stackpack_kubernetes_draft1.svg)

+The Kubernetes integration collects all topology data for components and the relations between them as well as telemetry and events.

+- StackState Agent V2 is deployed **on each node** in the Kubernetes cluster:
+    - Topology data and tags are retrieved for all pods, containers and services on the host.
+    - Metrics data is retrieved from `kubelet` running on the node.
+- StackState Cluster Agent is deployed **on one node** in the Kubernetes cluster:
+    - Metrics data is retrieved from `kube-state-metrics`.
+    - Events are retrieved from the Kubernetes API.
+    - Cluster wide information is retrieved from the Kubernetes API.
+- Each StackState Agent pushes retrieved data to StackState via the StackState Agent StackPack.
+- The StackState Cluster Agent pushes retrieved data to StackState via the Kubernetes StackPack.
+- [Topology data](#topology) is translated into components and relations.
+- [Tags](#tags) defined in Kubernetes are added to components and relations in StackState.
+- [Metrics data](#metrics) retrieved by the StackState Agents and the StackState Cluster Agent is mapped to associated components and relations in StackState.
+- [Events](#events) are available in the StackState Events Perspective and listed in the details pane of the StackState UI.

 ## Setup